xarantolus/Collect/API_doc.md

 ### Add Site(POST)
-To add a site to your saved website, you can use the `/site/add` endpoint.
+To add a site to your saved websites, you can use the `/site/add` endpoint.

 Note: This endpoint returns a status code of 202 on success.